design-automation/mobius-mooc-generator/README_DEV.md

       - Unit_Folder (_4th level_)
         - unit_settings_and_components.md

-Note that each folder should contaon exactly one markdown (.md) file.
+Note that each folder should contain exactly one markdown (.md) file.
 These files can have any name, but must always have a '.md' extension.

 You can explore an example input dataset here:
 - https://github.com/design-automation/edx-generator/tree/master/test/input